-- The negotiation of difference and its implications for freedoms and entitlements is the central legitimacy challenge in modern democracies.
+1. The negotiation of difference and its implications for freedoms and entitlements is the central legitimacy challenge in modern democracies.

-- Already hypertrophied powers of executive branches are being strengthened, and will potentially have long-lasting effects on democratic legitimacy in many countries.
+2. Already hypertrophied powers of executive branches are being strengthened, and will potentially have long-lasting effects on democratic legitimacy in many countries.

 The speed with which the novel Coronavirus swept across the globe, and the magnitude of potential implications, called for rapid responses and, in many cases, sweeping changing to constitutional orders.

-Even when the arrogation of these extraordinary powers by the executive was formally sanctioned by law, these country analyses show that the underlying level of citizen trust is crucial for the social legitimacy of measures enacted.
+Even when the arrogation of extraordinary powers by the executive was formally sanctioned by law, these country analyses show that the underlying level of citizen trust is crucial for the social legitimacy of measures enacted.
 Further, although executive decrees, regulations and “guidelines” have led to restrictions on an array of fundamental rights across the world, unsurprisingly, the tailoring and proportionality of measures, penalties for violation, and the extent of coherent explanation and sharing of information appear critical in supporting governments’ claims to obligatory power.

-Access to justice and judicial review has also been dramatically affected.
-To date, when there has been litigation, courts across widely varying contexts have been largely been deferential to executive actions, e.g., dismissing protection writ actions, finding judicial review was inappropriate.
-It matters whether judicial reticence is due to the limited facts available and wide-ranging speculation required by courts, or to abdication of roles as guardians of constitutional values, but that is subject to dispute in each case.
-As the pandemic continues, co-equal branches of government may be expected to re-assert themselves.
+Access to justice and judicial review have also been dramatically affected.
+As of mid-May, when there has been litigation, courts across widely varying contexts have been largely deferential to executive actions, e.g., dismissing protection writ actions, finding judicial review was inappropriate.
+Of course, it matters whether judicial reticence is due to legal challenges that ignore real public health evidence, the limited facts available, the wide-ranging speculation required by courts as to specific impacts, or to abdication of roles as guardians of constitutional values.
+Further, as the pandemic continues, co-equal branches of government may be expected to re-assert themselves.
 For example, Isabel Jaramillo Sierra reports the Consejo de Estado in Colombia will review 400 administrative acts related to the emergency.

-However, returning to a “normal” balance of powers — already often imbalanced before this crisis — will not be simple.
-Some governments already have made decisions that dramatically change policy directions in ways unrelated to the pandemic, or encumber governments with new financial obligations.
-Moreover, Executive branches are always charged with making policies regarding immigration, travel, and trade, among other things, which will continue to afford them enormous discretion in the face of an as-yet untamed global health threat.
+Provisions for time-limited derogations from normal constitutional orders can be essential in sustaining the functioning of democratic institutions in the long-term.
+However, returning to a “normal” balance of powers — already often imbalanced before this crisis — will not be easy.
+History shows that “temporary” emergencies often become indefinite excuses for securitization.
+Some governments already have made decisions that dramatically change laws and policies in ways unrelated to health, as Csaba Győry notes in Hungary; others have structured economic mitigation and ‘bailouts’ in ways that will have lasting political consequences.
+Moreover, Executive branches are always charged with making policies regarding immigration, travel, and trade, among other things, which will continue to afford them enormous discretion in the face of an as-yet-untamed pandemic.

-- Institutional design in democracies has significant effects both for rights restrictions and protections, and for health and economic inequalities.
+3. Institutional design in democracies has significant effects both for rights restrictions and protections, and for health and economic inequalities.